The Seattle Internet Exchange exists as a cooperative effort and the following rules ensure the short and long term health of the exchange fabric:

 - Peering is bilateral with the exception of route servers.
-There is no MLPA.
+There is no Multi-Lateral Peering Agreement (MLPA).

-- BGP-4 or successor is used for peering and peers must set NEXT_HOP_SELF if advertising routes from other SIX participants.
+- Participants must use BGP-4 or its successor and must set NEXT_HOP_SELF if advertising routes from other SIX participants.

-- Participants may not point default or otherwise use another participant's resources without permission.
+- Participants may not point default or otherwise use another participant's or SIX's resources without permission.

 - Participants may not sniff traffic between other participants.